 Sarah is now residing as a freelance musician in Adelaide (Australia) and is interested in performing new music of all styles, continuing her regular performances with chamber and larger ensembles, and developing her teaching method including incorporating the Dalcroze Eurhythmics methodology.

 Katie Marshall began studying clarinet at the age of nine, and concluded her high school studies in 2013 as Music Captain of Cardijn College, receiving the school’s Music Service Award in the same year.

 She was the recipient of the Kathleen McPhee Music Scholarship at the end of 2013 to commence study at the Elder Conservatorium in 2014, studying under Peter Handsworth and then Mitch Berick, Principal Bass Clarinettist of the ASO.
-She completed her Honours year in 2017, receiving first class honours and the Selbourne Moutray Russell, Anders and Reimers, and Mrs Arno Pontt (May Gepp) Prizes for orchestral playing.
+She received first class Honours upon graduating in 2017, and the Selbourne Moutray Russell, Anders and Reimers, and Mrs Arno Pontt (May Gepp) Prizes for orchestral playing.

-She has played in numerous ensembles around Adelaide, including the Adelaide Youth Orchestra programs (and recently, the newly formed AdYO Alumni Orchestra), the Elder Conservatorium Wind and Symphony Orchestras, and the Adelaide Wind Orchestra.
-She also teaches clarinet and saxophone at several schools in Adelaide, including the Open Music Academy at the Elder Conservatorium of Music.
+She has played in numerous ensembles around Adelaide, including chamber projects with the State Opera, the Elder Conservatorium Wind and Symphony Orchestras, and currently, the Adelaide Wind Orchestra.

 Kate Flint completed a Bachelor of Music at the Elder Conservatorium of Music, majoring in classical saxophone.